tijmenvangulik/ErgometerJS/README.md

     })

 There are many commands, I have not yet found time to add all the commands.
 If you added new ones please commit them to github.
-When you not care about writing a user vriendly command wrapper you can allways send raw commands.
+When you not care about writing a user friendly command wrapper you can allways send raw commands.
 For example

     this.performanceMonitor.csafeBuffer.clear()